Kaesong station: History

-Operations

 On 14 June 2003, the section from Kaesŏng to P'anmun and across the DMZ to Dorasan was refurbished, and a special train inaugurating the reopened line ran on 17 May 2007.
 Trains across the border between South Korea and the Kaesŏng Industrial Region, operated by Korail (South Korea's national railway company), exist for freight and for South Korean workers, with the first scheduled freight train having made its run on 11 December 2007; this has been interrupted several times as a result of political events between North and South that have caused the closure of the industrial district.
 The industrial district was reopened on 16 September 2013 after a five-month shutdown.

 Regular freight service operates from Kaesŏng north.
 Several passenger trains are scheduled to serve Kaesŏng (semi-express trains 142-143/144-145 between Sinŭiju Ch'ŏngnyŏn and Kaesŏng, and local trains 222-223/224 between Kalli and Kaesŏng, both via P'yŏngyang), but these have reportedly been suspended since 2008.